Teddy34/gatsby-blog/README.md

 ## Jordi Sicart's blog
-Based on Gatsby 2 Power blog starter with Typescript
+Based on Gatsby 2 Power blog starter with Typescript The following is the original ReadMe of the Gatsby starter kit frpm mhadaily

 ### Description
 This is a standard starter with Typescript, TSLint, StyleLint, Prettier, Lint-Staged(Husky), Sass, StyleComponent, PWA